 - Can be accompanied by family member(s) or companion.

-Population served: Serves people from the Rocky Mountains to the East Coast in the U.S. who are seeking medical treatment far from home or have a compassionate need
+Population served: Serves people from certain Midwest states who are seeking medical treatment far from home or have a compassionate need

 To facilitate free air transportation, through volunteer pilots, for financially distressed children and adults with medical and humanitarian needs.